-When a couple shares real love, meaning respect and kindness born out of a strong sense of self-worth, it can be easier to let go.
+When a couple shares love, respect and kindness born out of a strong sense of self-worth, it can be easier to let go.
 But in that case, there’s probably less desire to leave in the first place.

 I sometimes tell Ron that he might be better off if he’d married a young Dutch woman instead of choosing our bicultural blend.
-Had Ron married within his own country and culture, he would likely be having a photo-op family experience right now.
-Instead of the ideal, our children are spread throughout three countries over two continents, so someone’s always missing someone.
+If he’d married within his own country and culture, he’d likely be having a photo-op family experience right now.
+Instead of that ideal, our children are spread over three countries, so someone’s always missing someone.

-Real love is never a prison.
+Love is never a prison.

 “But I have a marriage license!”

 We don’t own our partners, and relationship doesn’t equal entitlement.
-And if we’re willing to embrace that, we can enjoy love together.
+And if we’re willing to embrace that, we can enjoy each other.
 “I want you to enjoy the moments that you’re not with me, because I support your happiness.
 And I want us to enjoy being together because it’s what we want, not because we’re obligated.”

 “But I don’t want to end up alone!”

-If we’re convinced that we’re not lovable, our personal love-needs become like gaping holes that we desperately want someone to fill.
-And we place insatiable demands on people, needing them to assure us that we’re OK.
+If we’re convinced that we’re not lovable, our personal love-needs become like gaping holes that we desperately want someone to fill for us.
+And we tend to place insatiable demands on people, needing them to assure us that we’re all right.
 We’re likely to enter relationships thinking: “If she ever finds out what I’m like, she may not want me.”
 “When he really gets to know me, he’ll dump me.”

 “But I can’t go on!”

 We sometimes confuse love with need, and we end up trying to possess our partners.
 We expect them to meet our requirements, and we become manipulative to get what we want.
 “If you really care about me, you won’t go to those places.
 And you’ll be interested in the things I like.
 If you really love me, you won’t see that person anymore.”

-Here’s the good news.
 The only way we can lack love is if we believe we lack love.
 And when we stop making other people responsible for making us feel loved, all our relationships can improve.

 We have to fall in love with ourselves.

-When we enter relationships already feeling good about ourselves and already feeling confident of our value, we’re more likely to trust that we’ll be OK, no matter what.
+When we enter relationships already feeling good about ourselves and already feeling confident of our value, we’re more likely to trust that we’ll be all right, no matter what.

 When we already feel loved, we get it that other people’s inability to love us has nothing to do with us.
-It has to do with something they believe they saw in us – especially when they’ve stopped looking at us through a romance filter.
+It has to do with something they believe they saw in us, especially when they’ve stopped looking at us through a romance filter.

-So how do we get the real love?
+So how do we find true love?

-Real love keeps relationships alive and fresh, and allows us to grow together as a couple.
+Love keeps relationships alive and fresh, and allows us to grow together as a couple.
 It’s the positive, creative energy that gives us vitality and propels us through life.
-It’s supportive of our abilities and our worth.
-And it always serves everyone’s best interest and makes us feel good.
+It always serves everyone’s best interest.
+It’s supportive of our abilities and our worth, and it makes us feel good.

 We all have something beautiful to give to relationships, and we can give it without expecting people to respond a certain way.
 Its value is not dependent on whether people grasp how precious it is.

-We’ll find ourselves showered by the external love that we were originally seeking.
+We’ll find ourselves showered by the external love we were originally seeking.
 And then we can’t “end up alone,” because being with ourselves will be a rich, meaningful and love-filled experience.